oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 This code demonstrates a distinction between referencing local variables and instance variables.
 While referencing an uninitialized local variable raises a `NameError` error, referencing an uninitialized instance variable returns `nil`.

-On `line 9`, we invoke the `::new` class method on a `Person` class which returns and object that's assigned to the local variable `bob`.
+On `line 9`, we invoke the `::new` class method on a `Person` class which returns an object that's assigned to the local variable `bob`.

 On `line 10`, we invoke the `name` instance method on the object referenced by `bob` which returns `nil` and outputs `nil`.